yitu-opensource/ConvBert/README.md

 ### Pre-training

-These instructions pre-train a pre-trained medium-small sized ConvBERT model (17M parameters)  using the [OpenWebText](https://skylion007.github.io/OpenWebTextCorpus/) corpus.
+These instructions pre-train a medium-small sized ConvBERT model (17M parameters)  using the [OpenWebText](https://skylion007.github.io/OpenWebTextCorpus/) corpus.

 To build the tf-record and pre-train the model, download the [OpenWebText](https://skylion007.github.io/OpenWebTextCorpus/) corpus (12G) and **setup your data directory** in `build_data.sh` and `pretrain.sh`.
 Then run